cindychangy/bloom/docs/css/boilerplate.md

 title: CSS Boilerplate
 ---

-This is a simple reset.
-We are setting the font size to **62.5%** which sets our font size to 10px, so we can usually use REMs easily now, font-size: 1.6rem = font-size: 16px.
+# Boilerplate

+### This is a simple reset.

+**Tip**: Font size is based on the font size of the root.
+Good to use for fonts and sizing as you can scale an entire project by changing the root font-size, so you don’t have to write a million media queries.

+We set root font size in html selector in css to 10px or 62.5% (62.5% of 16px is 10px) for easier calculations for everything

 ``` css
  *,